docutils/docutils/sandbox/infrastructure/README.txt

 Everything below this needs rework.

 :`<docutils-update.local>`_: The script to update the `web site`_
-    from a developer machine. *The* current way of to go.
+    from a developer machine. *The* current way to go.

 :`<release.sh>`_: The script to make releases_ of Docutils.